Holdover Tenant

 Step 1: Serve the tenant with an appropriate eviction notice

-Since a holdover tenancy is technically a month-to-month tenancy, you must serve the tenant with a 30-Day Notice to Quit to end the tenancy.
-This will allow the tenant a maximum of 30 calendar days to move out.
-If the tenant fails to move out within this timeframe, you can continue with the process.
+Since a holdover tenant will technically be in a month-to-month tenancy, landlords must serve the holdover tenant with a 30-Day Notice to Quit to end the tenancy.
+This eviction notice will allow the tenant a maximum of 30 calendar days to move out.
+If the tenant fails to move out by the end date, you can continue with the process.

 Step 2: File a lawsuit in the District Court

-Next, after successful filing, the court will issue you with a copy of the summons and complaint.
-This will need to be served on the tenant by either a sheriff or constable before the day of the hearing.
+Next, after successful filing, the court will issue the landlord with a copy of the summons and complaint.
+This will need to be served to the tenant by either a sheriff or constable before the day of the hearing.

 Step 3: Attend the court hearing

-Except for hearings involving nonpayment of rent issues, Maryland doesn’t specify when a hearing will be held for other types of evictions.
+Except for hearings involving failure to pay rent issues, Maryland eviction laws don’t specify when a hearing will be held for other types of eviction lawsuits.

 Make sure to bring as much evidence to the court as possible, including a copy of the lease agreement.
-With the tenant not having a contractual lease agreement, the judgment will mostly tilt in the landlord’s favor.
+With the holdover tenant not having a contractual lease agreement, the judgment in the eviction lawsuit will most likely tilt in the landlord’s favor.

 Step 4: Eviction of the tenant

-Once the judgment is in your favor, the court will issue you with a Writ of Restitution.
+Once the judgment is in the landlord's favor, the court will issue them with a Writ of Restitution.
 This will be the tenant’s final notice to leave the rental unit.
 The writ affords them an opportunity to remove their belongings before being forcibly removed by either the sheriff or constable.

 You’ll have a maximum of 60 days to order the writ from the judgment date or else it could expire.